 - Fax: 1-800-223-8164

 Report potential fraud

-You can submit a Suspected Fraud Report to CHPW via email, fax, or mail.
-Please refer to the form for more information.
+You can submit a Potential Fraud Report to CHPW via email, fax, or mail using contact information on the form.